-For the event “Vitrines sur l’Art”, Galeries Lafayette invite artist Philippe Ramette to imagine a work for the cupola of the department store.
+For the sixth editionof the event “Vitrines sur l’Art” in 2014, Galeries Lafayette invite the artist Philippe Ramette to imagine a work for the cupola.

 As the windows on boulevard Haussmann dress up with the colors of the programming of events set in eight major Parisian institutions, the cupola will receive for the first time a work designed by an artist.
 Philippe Ramette’s Éloge de la contemplation (Le Temps suspendu…) [The Eulogy of Contemplation (Suspended Time…)] echoes with the exhibition All That Falls, conceived by Gérard Walcman and Marie de Brugerolle on the theme of the fall, and presented at Palais de Tokyo from June 6 to September 7, 2014.

 Faithful to the poetry that he conveys in his works, Phillipe Ramette elaborated an installation the universality of which came into dialogue with the cosmopolitan public of Galeries Lafayette.
 At the edge of a wooden footbridge starting from one of the balconies, a man, represented by means of a white sculpture is seated on a platform and suspended to a balloon.
 The man who took care of removing some of the wooden boards from the footbridge is fully enjoying this moment of contemplation.